Finding Moral Courage in Difficult Times

 Benson: Grounds the conversation in stated program values and goals, and names the tension clearly.

-Step 6: Support Change from Within
+Step 6: Support change from within

 Jing-Mei: Offers to help pilot a slightly revised version of the script and share short feedback from staff and clients.